okohll/abdocs/content/docs/introduction/learner-progression.md

 * create [tiles]({{<relref "/docs/tiles">}}) and delete tiles they've added themselves

 ## Citizen Developer Level 3
-A Software Architect (see below) can, at their discretion, assign a citizen developer 3 'manage' privileges on a table (or tables).
+A Software Architect (see below) can, at their discretion, assign a citizen developer 3 'develop' privileges on a table (or tables).

 That allows them to
 * add [fields]({{<relref "/docs/fields">}}) to those table, excluding referenced fields
 * remove fields that they themselves have added (not others)
 * edit the basic properties of any field in those tables, e.g. the list of options in a dropdown box

-Additionally, actions not related to having manage privileges on a particular table are
+Additionally, actions not related to having develop privileges on a particular table are
 * edit the basic properties of any regular view.
 However, workflow, API and some other types of system view will be read-only

 ## Junior Software Architect